Ed Ruscha’s Artists’ Books: An Innovative Approach

 various small fire and milk

-Various Small Fires and Milk by Ed Ruscha, 1964 (printed 1970), via Christie’s
+Various Small Fires and Milk by Ed Ruscha, 1964 (printed 1970), Source: Christie’s

 Ed Ruscha’s artist book Various Small Fires and Milk plays with the meaning of the word fire as well as with linguistic images.
 A total of 15 photographs show different kinds of “fire”, one time in the form of an actual small fire in the street, another time figuratively in the form of a cigarette or as the flame of a lighter.
-The last black and white picture in the book represents a glass of milk.
+The last black-and-white picture in the book represents a glass of milk.
 It is up to the viewer of the book to recognize the significance of this break in content.

-Overview of the pages of Various Small Fires and Milk by Ed Ruscha, 1964 (printed 1970), in Edward Rusha: Editions, 1959-1999: Catalogue Raisonné, Volume 1-2 by Siri Engberg, Edward Ruscha, Clive Phillpot, 1999
+Overview of the pages of Various Small Fires and Milk by Ed Ruscha, 1964 (printed 1970).
+Source: Edward Ruscha: Editions, 1959-1999: Catalogue Raisonné, Volume 1-2 by Siri Engberg, Edward Ruscha, Clive Phillpot, 1999.

-This overview of the individual pages of the book points to an important detail in many of Ed Rusha’s artist books.
+This overview of the individual pages of the book points to an important detail in many of Ed Ruscha’s artist books.
 Many of the books contain some blank pages that appear after the pages printed with photographs.
 Often there are more than ten double pages, which Ed Ruscha deliberately left blank.
-In many cases, these empty pages act as an invitation to the viewer to continue the content of the book and to fill the book based on their own imagination and association.
+In many cases, these empty pages act as an invitation to the viewer to continue the content of the book and to fill the book based on their imagination and association.

 5. Nine Swimming Pools and a Broken Glass (1968)